The Sonderbund War that brought Peace

 The Sonderbund

-In 1845, the Catholic cantons of Schwyz, Obwalden, Nidwalden, Zug, Uri, Lucerne, Wallis/Valais and Freiburg/Fribourg founded the Sonderbund.
+In 1845, the Catholic cantons of Schwyz, Obwalden, Nidwalden, Zug, Uri, Lucerne, Valais/Wallis, and Fribourg/Freiburg founded the Sonderbund.
 The Protestant-liberal cantons, supported by three predominantly liberal Catholic cantons (Solothurn, Tessin, and St Gall), opposed the Sonderbund, invoking the Confederal Constitution.

-Despite the mediating role of canton Basel-Stadt, the escalation culminated with mobilising an 80 000-man army of the Sonderbund in October 1847.
-Subsequently, the Confederation mobilised an army of 100 000 men.
+Despite the mediating role of Canton Basel-Stadt, the escalation culminated with the mobilisation of an army of 80,000 Sonderbund soldiers in October 1847.
+Subsequently, the Confederation mobilised an army of 100,000 men.

 Johann-Ulrich von Salis-Soglio, mid-19th century.
 Anonymous engraving.
 Photo: Wikipedia

-Nor was the choice of Dufour self-evident.
+Dufour’s choice was also not self-evident.
 He came from the French-speaking canton of Geneva, and although Protestant, he opposed a powerful federal government.

-The Sonderbund opened the attack on canton Tessin, an old Untertans territory, from canton Uri across the St Gotthard on 4 November.
-It was a failure.
-Its subsequent course is well known.
-On 23 November 1847, the decisive battle took place near the village of Gisikon (canton of Lucerne).
-After a short war of 25 days, 93 killed and 510 wounded, canton Valais capitulated as the last Sonderbund canton on 29 November.
+On 4 November, the Sonderbund attacked the canton of Tessin, an old Untertanen territory across the St Gotthard.
+It was a failure, and its subsequent course is well known.
+On 23 November 1847, the decisive battle occurred near the village of Gisikon (canton of Lucerne).
+After a short war of 25 days, 93 killed and 510 wounded, Canton Valais capitulated as the last Sonderbund canton on 29 November.

 The European context

-The Great Powers Russia, Austria and Prussia (the Holy Alliance) and France thought of intervening militarily in favour of the Catholic-conservative cantons and against the liberal, in their eyes, radical-democratic cantons.
+The Great Powers, including Russia, Austria, Prussia (the Holy Alliance), and France, considered intervening militarily in favour of the Catholic-conservative cantons and against the liberal, in their eyes, radical-democratic cantons.

 The Monarchs did not want a second Revolutionary experiment after the experiences of 1789-1815.
-Klemens Wenzel von Metternich (1773-1859), the long-term Austrian foreign minister and chancellor, wanted a military intervention.
+Klemens Wenzel von Metternich (1773-1859), the long-serving Austrian foreign minister and chancellor, advocated for a military intervention.
 Moreover, the Pope financially supported the Catholic canton of Lucerne and the Jesuits.

 Thomas Lawrence (1769-1830), Prince Klemens Wenzel von Metternich, 1818.
 Royal Collection of the United Kingdom.
 Photo: Wikipedia

-Because of its refuge of asylum seekers, revolutionaries and anarchists, Switzerland had been a problem for the European monarchs since 1815.
+Because of its refuge for asylum seekers, revolutionaries, and anarchists, Switzerland has been a problem for the European monarchs since 1815.
 The problem was that they had guaranteed the country’s neutrality in 1815 at the Congress of Vienna (1814/1815).

-There was no invasion in 1847, although the Catholic cantons had requested it.
-Not because these monarchs respected the neutrality but because England vetoed an invasion, and these countries faced revolutions and unrest in 1848.
+Although the Catholic cantons had requested it, there was no invasion in 1847.
+This was not because these monarchs respected neutrality but because England vetoed an invasion, and these countries faced revolutions and unrest in 1848.
 Moreover, the conflict in Switzerland was short-lived, and order was restored in 1848.

 After 1847

 What makes the Sonderbundskrieg special is the follow-up.
-A Civil War often disrupts societies for many generations in irreconcilable camps.
+A Civil War often disrupts societies, leaving them in irreconcilable camps for many generations.
 Not so in Switzerland.
-This Civil War also left its mark, but the former enemies were soon back on ‘speaking terms, and there was no long-term hatred or feelings of revenge.
+This Civil War also left its mark, but the former enemies were soon back on speaking terms, and there was no long-term hatred or feelings of revenge.

-What also makes Switzerland different in this respect?
-The centuries-old solidarity from the 13th century onwards in the predominantly German-speaking Eidgenossenschaft and the relatively mild regimes in the occupied territories (Untertanengebiete) had created a national identity, despite all the differences.
+The centuries-old cohabitation, dating back to the 13th century, in the predominantly German-speaking Eidgenossenschaft and the relatively mild regimes in the occupied territories (Untertanengebiete) had created a national identity despite all the differences.

 The cantons of Aargau (1415), Thurgau (1460), Vaud (1536), and Tessin (1512) were occupied and administered by the Eidgenossenschaft until 1798.
 In 1803, they got the status of sovereign cantons (by Napoleon).

-Neuchâtel was a sovereign county until 1395 and then a German, French and finally a sovereign Prussian principality, formally until 1857, although a member of the Confederation as a sovereign canton from 1815.
-Geneva and Valais had always been sovereign territories.
+Neuchâtel was a sovereign county until 1395, then a German, French, and finally a sovereign Prussian principality, formally until 1857.
+However, it was a member of the Confederation as a sovereign canton from 1815.
+Geneva and Valais had always been sovereign territories (except in 1798-1813).
 They joined the Confederation in 1815.

 The citizens of Geneva, Neuchâtel and Valais (and by decision of the Congress of Vienna in 1814/1815) chose the Swiss Confederation in 1815 after their French experience.

-The citizens of Tessin idem ditto in 1803, when Napoleon gave them a choice to join the Italian Republicca Cisalpina and later the Republicca Italiana (Siamo Svizzeri italiani).
-They chose the Swiss Confederation.
+The citizens of Tessin in 1798, when Napoleon gave them a choice to join the Italian Republica Cisalpina and later the Repubblica Italiana (Siamo Svizzeri italiani).
+Tessin chose the Swiss Confederation.

 The spirit of compromise, centuries of experience, the pursuit of the attainable, the ‘agree to disagree’ mentality, the priority of democracy and sovereignty and shared economic interests created ‘unity in disunity’.